tarunabagh19/flightdelays_machine-learning/README.md

 📌 Project Overview
 This repository illustrates how to forecast flight delays by modeling past flight sequences and environmental inputs.
 The RNN model learns from features such as carrier code, origin/destination airports, scheduling time, distance, and weather indicators to estimate the likelihood or magnitude of delays.

-This project is based on an example shared in a GitHub notebook under the repository tarunabagh19/flightdelays_machine-learning discussed on Stack Overflow sesarju.eu stackoverflow.com
 .

 ⚙️ Installation & Setup